Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 2. Decline Bench Dumbbell Pullover

-The decline pullover can be an effective exercise if you want to chisel out the lower chest and latissimus dorsi.
+The decline pullover can be an effective exercise if you want to develop the chiseled lower chest and provide more stretch to the latissimus dorsi.

 To perform this movement, you need an adjustable workout bench so you can make it a 30-degree decline.